M4SS-Code/static-serve/README.md

 - `compress = false` - compress static files with zstd and gzip, true or false (defaults to false)

 - `ignore_dirs = ["my_ignore_dir", "other_ignore_dir"]` - a bracketed list of `&str`s of the paths/subdirectories inside the target directory, which should be ignored and not included.
 (If this parameter is missing, no subdirectories will be ignored)

+- `ignore_files = ["my_ignore_file.txt", "other_ignore_file.js"]` - a bracketed list of `&str`s of the specific files inside the target directory, which should be ignored and not included.
+(If this parameter is missing, no files will be ignored)

 - `strip_html_ext = false` - strips the `.html` or `.htm` from all HTML files included.
 If the filename is `index.html` or `index.htm`, the `index` part will also be removed, leaving just the root (defaults to false)